mogria/msnake/README.md

 ## Windows

-It was possible to compile the game on Windows with some minor changes to the source Code.
-You can download the compiled win32 executeable in the download section.
-The REpository will be updated soon to make it easier to compile the game on windows.
-Some instructions how to compile it with MinGW will also be added.
+You can download an old compiled win32 executeable in the download section.
+You can also compile the game at yourself.
+To do so, you need cMake and MinGW installed.
+You also need to install `pdcurses` using `mingw-get`.
+Then open the command line and enter the following commands:

+    > cmake -g "MinGW Makefiles" .
+    > make

 # How to create debian package of msnake